 Getting it Right for every Young Person

-No matter where you live or whatever your needs, you and your family should always know where you can find help, what support might be available and, whether that help is right for you.
+No matter where you live or whatever your needs, you and your family should always know where you can find help, what support might be available and whether that help is right for you.

-Getting it right for every young person means that all those people that have a responsibility to help you will make sure that they do their best to keep you safe, healthy and, help you to achieve your potential.
+Getting it right for every young person means that all those people that have a responsibility to help you will make sure that they do their best to keep you safe, healthy and help you to achieve your potential.
 They will assist you to get the support and advice that you may need and will involve you in decisions that affect you.

-People, agencies and the community in which you live will need to work together (only when needed) to support you.
+People, agencies and the community in which you live may need to work together (only when needed) to support you.
 Those helping you are expected to take a GIRFEC approach which will mean that…

 - You will feel confident about the help you are getting

 - You understand what is happening and why

 - You will be listened to carefully and your wishes will have been heard and understood

 - You have been appropriately involved in discussions and decisions that affect you

 - You can rely on appropriate help being available as soon as possible